ameerkat/sc2ranks-drupal/readme.markdown

 ## Views Integration
 If you have the views module installed you may use the cached data from sc2ranks.com in a views, simple create a new view of type sc2ranks.
+There is a default view at sc2ranks/player_listing containing a listing of players.
 You can add associated user to the relationships to get access to the user's drupal information in the view.
 You can add different fields from all the information stored in the system about the user.

 ![Sample views](http://github.com/ameerkat/sc2ranks-drupal/raw/master/images/readme-sample-views.jpg)

 ## TODO
 * Better Theming documentation
-* Player Portraits
+* Player Portraits (Merge w/Troyan's Code)
 * Support other regions besides U.S.
-* Default player listing view
 * Better Views integration
 	* Custom sort on league field
-	* Provide images for race, league to views
+	* Make image handlers optional, add profile link handlers.
 * Make reliance on profile module optional (offer up fields through module if wanted)